scarlettvalentin/aviation_project/README.md

 Author: [Scarlett Valentin](https://www.linkedin.com/in/scarlett-valentin/)

 # Business Understanding
 Our company is *expanding* by **purchasing and operating airplanes** for commercial and private enterprises.
 In this analysis, I determine which aircraft are the **lowest risk** for the company to start this new business endeavor.
-I use the fatal injuries rate, uninjured rate, and total number of injuries as meaures of safety and investigate the effect the make of the aircraft, the number of engines, and the location have on these safety parameters.
+I use the fatal injuries rate, uninjured rate, and total number of injuries as meaures of safety and investigate the effect the make of the aircraft, the number of engines, and the model have on these safety parameters.

 I investigate the following three business questions:
 1. What **number of engines** is least likely to result in a fatal injury?
 2. What is the safest aircraft **make**?
-3. What is the safest **location** to operate out of?
+3. What is the safest aircraft **model**?

 # Data Understanding

 <center><img src="https://www.datasciencecentral.com/wp-content/uploads/2023/10/AdobeStock_623805808.jpeg" style="height:300px" /></center>

 The [Aviation Accident Database & Synopses, up to 2023](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses/data) from the NTSB (National Transportation Safety Board) aviation accident database contains information about ​**civil aviation accidents and selected incidents** that occurred between 1962 and 2023 within the United States, its territories and possessions, and in international waters.
-From this database, I analyze the numbers of injuries, the make of the aircrafts, the number of engines on the aircrafts, and the location of the incidents to determine our first step in the expansion of the aviation industry.
+From this database, I analyze the numbers of injuries, the make of the aircrafts, the number of engines on the aircrafts, and the model of the aircrafts to determine our first step in the expansion of the aviation industry.

 ## Data Preparation
+Before beginning any type of analysis, I must clean the dataset.

+1. I check for **duplicates** (there are none).
+2. I **drop columns** that will not be useful to my analysis.
+3. I standardize the **column names** and **make names**.
+4. I **create 3 more columns** that will be useful during the analysis: Total_Passengers, Fatal_Injuries_Rate, Uninjured_Rate.
+5. I **drop na's** from columns that include number or rates of injuries, fatalities or uninjured because without those numbers, I will not be able to determine safety.

 # Exploratory Data Analysis
+### *Make* Analysis
+I began with comparing the top 4 aircraft makes with the average number of injuries per accident.
+Bombardier has the least average number of injuries, while the average total fatal injuries is greater than Airbus, but comparable to Boeing and Embraer.
+Boeing has the highest average number of minor, serious, and fatal injuries.
+### Number of Engines Analysis
+Aircrafts with 3 engines hold both the highest uninjured rate and the lowest fatality rate, followed by aircrafts with 2 engines, aircrafts with 4 engines, and lastly, aircrafts with 1 engine.
+Aircrafts with 1 engines have the lowest uninjured rate and the highest fatality rate.
+### *Model* Analysis
+###The aircrafts have been narrowed down to Bombardier 2-engine aircrafts.
+Upon the model analysis, I determined the most popular aircraft model by counting how many entries each of the models had in the data.
+The CL-600 had the **highest** count.
+Although this dataset does not have a record of all flights, I am assuming the CL-600 has the highest number of occurences due to its popularity.
+This assumption is supported by the fact that the Bombardier 2-engine aircrafts are proven to be safe, and all accidents with this model have a 100% uninjured rate.

 # Conclusion